AadityaBhoota/B-Tree-Variants/README.md

 # B-Tree-Variants
+This is an implementation of the following Trees in C++ as outlined in their respective Research papers.
 ## uB+-Tree

-This is an implementation of the uB+-Tree in c++, as outlined in "Adapting the B+-tree for Asymmetric I/O" by Stratis D. Viglas.
+See "Adapting the B+-tree for Asymmetric I/O" by Stratis D. Viglas.
+## AB-Tree

+## ASB+-Tree